Grab a cuppa dads, this is going to be a long article.

 Why Pushing Her For Sex Wont Get You What You Want

-A book I highly recommend is The Five Love Languages by Gary Chapman, which has sold millions of copies around the world and has saved countless relationships.
+A book I highly recommend is The Five Love Languages by Gary Chapman, which has sold millions of copies around the world.
 Just like we speak different languages, we love in languages too.
 For example, a woman may grow up in a household where she saw her mother cook beautiful meals for her husband and keep a spotless home.
-Her mother channelled all her love into a language called ‘acts of service.
+Her mother channelled all her love into a language Chapman calls acts of service.

 A Mention For Diet And Exercise

-If she seems particularly tired (despite expected tiredness from lack of sleep) but is eating well, it may be worthwhile getting her iron levels checked, especially if she had a traumatic birth or lost a fair bit of blood.
+If she seems particularly tired (despite expected tiredness from lack of sleep), it’s worth getting her iron levels checked, especially if she had a traumatic birth or lost a fair bit of blood.

 Just half an hour a day can make a difference – and if you go with her, it provides a great opportunity for some connection time.

-HIGHLY Recommended Reading
+HIGHLY Recommended Learning/Development:

 - The Way Of The Superior Man: Mastering the Challenges of Women, Work, and Sexual Desire by David Deida (book)

-- Half A Dozen Hacks For A Thriving Sex Life by Jordan Gray
+- Half A Dozen Hacks For A Thriving Sex Life by Jordan Gray (article)